capsulephp/di/docs/definitions/classes.md

 ```

 **Among named and positional arguments referring to the same parameter, a later
-argument one takes precedence over an earlier one.** For example:
+argument replaces an earlier one.** For example:

 ```php
 $def->{Foo::CLASS}